austinfreenet/afn-docs/afn_wan_load_balancing.md

 stanza to `/etc/network/interfaces` for eth4 and rebooted.
 Everything came up fine.
 So I've backed up `/etc/` as a tarball on my laptop.
 Next time let's try to add/remove interfaces using the GUI.

+So when an interface is added back after remove it, the SNAT rule:

+    Chain eth0_masq (1 references)
+    target     prot opt source               destination
+    SNAT       all  --  10.0.0.0/24          anywhere             to:192.168.0.102

+...doesn't get put back into place.
+We'll have to look into this.